Setup

 Auto-rescue

 Adyen’s auto-rescue feature is supported by this connector.
-This feature will automatically retry customer-not-present direct debit transactions when they receive a chargeback.
-To enable this feature, pass in the following connection options for Adyen when making a subsequent payment request.Please note that this feature only works for customer-not-present transaction where
+This feature automatically retries customer-not-present direct debit transactions when they receive a chargeback.
+To enable this feature, pass in the following connection options for Adyen when making a subsequent payment request.Please note that this feature only works for customer-not-present transactions where

 is_subsequent_payment is set to true.autoRescue- A boolean value that enables the feature.
 This defaults tofalse.maxDaysToRescue- The rescue window, in days.
 You can specify between 1 and 42 days.
 Adyen recommends using a rescue window of one calendar month (30 days).autoRescueScenario- This is one of the test scenarios as defined by Adyen.
 This only works in sandbox.ownerName- Set this to the type of chargeback that you want to simulate.
 Use a concatenation of chargeback and the reason code.
 For example,chargeback:MS03orchargeback:AM04.
 This only works in sandbox.